 Would I visit a Japanese onsen again?

-But I’ll let you in on a secret.
-If you spend your life waiting for permission, you’ll never get much done and before you know it the opportunity will be gone.
+But I’ve learned you’ll never achieve anything if you spend your life waiting for permission.
+Before you know it the opportunity has passed.
 So whoever that higher version of you is – make the decision today to just let yourself be her.

 Now, watch as the magic happens.